 Since glass can break easily, it is important that more caution is taken when using dye sublimation printing.
 The heat press needs to be used carefully.
 The heat press pad can provide extra covering for the glass, but this isn’t required.

 Another thing that must be remembered when printing on glass is that the way glass heats up is different from the more conventional fabrics often used.
 Occasionally, the heat can cause foggy sections in the print, so halftones can be used to cover this issue.

 Another solution to the problem is using textured material that leaves the impression of a clearer image.
-Something that makes this approach different is that the ink must be sublimated in the right-reading style, since the print transfers to the back of the glass and is viewed from the other side.
+Something that makes this approach different is that the sublimation ink must be in the right-reading style, since the print transfers to the back of the glass and is viewed from the other side.
 Other materials require the image to be sublimated in a mirror-image format.

 Sublimation Printing on Plastic